 Training and Program Success

-- Identify all staff that will be involved with food scraps collection.
+- Identify all staff that will be involved with organics collection.

-- Designate a "Food Scraps Champion" to take the lead on staff training and monitoring of the program.
+- Designate an "Organics Collection Champion" to take the lead on staff training and monitoring of the program.

 - Educate new staff on how to sort properly during training.

 - Explain what food scraps are and why it is being collected for diversion.

 - Food scraps are any leftover food-based material.

 - State law requires this material to be collected and diverted to prevent the generation of greenhouse gases.